 4. Can Be Bumped Into Costlier Plans Without Warning

 As you work through your Jackson Hewitt Online return, you may find yourself bumped up into a higher-priced plan without realizing it.
 This is particularly likely to happen when you attempt to fill out an unsupported form in DIY mode.
 It’s frustrating the Jackson Hewitt Online doesn’t reliably deliver upgrade prompts, as most of its competitors do.
-If you’re not paying attention to your current plan, you can easily make it all the way to filing without noticing the price jump.
+And the site’s 2017 tax year redesign obfuscates even further, with no clear indication of plan status or pricing until checkout.

-Aside from the Free Edition’s state return, which costs nothing, Jackson Hewitt Online’s state returns are pricey: $36.95, regardless of plan.
-That’s more expensive than TaxAct, whose state returns top out at $19.99 each, and FreeTaxUSA, whose state returns cost $12.95 apiece.
+Aside from the Free edition’s state return, which costs nothing, Jackson Hewitt Online’s state returns are pricey: $36.95, regardless of plan.
+That’s more expensive than TaxAct and FreeTaxUSA, two reliable bargain competitors.

 Cost-wise, Jackson Hewitt Online occupies a middle ground between budget-friendly, bare-bones online tax prep services like FreeTaxUSA and more expensive, full-service options like TurboTax.
-However, it has another big advantage that the majority of its online competitors can’t claim: a coast-to-coast network of more than 6,000 storefront tax preparation offices.
+However, it has another big advantage that the majority of its online competitors can’t claim: a thousands-strong, coast-to-coast storefront tax preparation office network.

 As Jackson Hewitt Online itself never fails to mention, these tax prep offices are always there if you become overwhelmed by your return, or decide you no longer have the time or energy to devote to DIY preparation.
 You’ll pay more for in-person preparation, of course – but that expense could well be worth the added peace of mind.